Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

     <TabItem value="aws" label="AWS" default>
       - Sign up for an AWS Free Tier account at https://aws.amazon.com/free/.

-      - Download and set up AWS Command Line Interface (CLI).
+      - Download and set up the AWS Command Line Interface (CLI).
 See https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html.

      ***MEM: Do they have to download the AWS CLI before they set it up? https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html***